chrfrantz/DBSCAN/README.md

 You can download the latest jar file from the releases page.

-To build the library, you can either compile the sources manually or use maven (`mvn package`).
+To build the library, you can either compile the sources manually or use maven (`mvn clean package`).

 ## Usage